RafalDardzinski/workspace/README.md

 # Workspace
-Just a repository with personal dotfiles and setup scripts.
+Just a repository with personal dotfiles, podman container recipes and setup scripts.